• Skip to primary navigation

 Instructions

-• Place in oven and bake for 20 minutes or until golden brown.
+• Place in the oven and bake for 20 minutes or until firm at the top and golden brown.

 Notes